You Always Hurt the One You Love: The Mills Brothers' version

 The recording by The Mills Brothers was released by Decca Records as catalog number 18599.
 It first reached the Billboard Best Seller chart on June 22, 1944, and lasted 20 weeks on the chart, peaking at number one.
 The Mills Brothers version also reached number five on the Harlem Hit Parade.

 The flip side, "Till Then", also charted in the top 10, making the record a two-sided hit.

-It was heard twice in Angel episode "Rm w/a Vu" in two scenes: one where Maude haunts Cordelia and another in a flashback scene in Los Angeles, where Dennis is entombed in the wall of his apartment by the former, his mother, in 1946.
+It was heard twice in the Angel episode "Rm w/a Vu" in two scenes: one where Maude haunts Cordelia and another in a flashback scene in Los Angeles, where Dennis is entombed in the wall of his apartment by the former, his mother, in 1946.

 Spike Jones version

 Spike Jones' parody of the song is essentially the straight song with most of the parody being in the way the song is presented, in three parts: